davidmalcolm/gcc-newbies-guide/memory-management.rst

     optimization passes for allocating temporary data, releasing it in one go when we're done with a function.

-  * :file:`memory-block.h` provides an optimized way of allocating chunks of known size
+  * :file:`alloc-pool.h` provides an optimized way of allocating chunks of known size

 Running gcc under valgrind